bryanmzeng/trading_prediction/README.md

 # Trading Prediction with Machine Learning

 This project demonstrates how to integrate machine learning models with backtesting frameworks to create and evaluate trading strategies.
-The core idea is to use a `RandomForestClassifier` to make trading decisions based on various technical indicators.
+The core idea is to use a `RandomForestClassifier` to make trading decisions based on various technical indicators and Apple's historical stock data.

 ## Key Features